Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 If you have questions about how we verify scams or our correction process:

-If we make a mistake, we’ll correct it publicly and transparently.
+Our commitment: We will always prioritize accuracy over speed.
+If we make a mistake, we will correct it publicly and transparently.